(Nominees are chosen by more than four thousand directors, writers,

 Outstanding Performance by a Cast in a Comedy Series

-4th Annual Screen Actors Guild Awards (presented March 8, 1998 for
+4th Annual Screen Actors Guild Awards (presented March 8, 1998 for performances in 1997)

 Outstanding Performance by a Male Actor in a Comedy Series - Kelsey Grammer